mattyod/matic/README.md

 ## Example

-For an example project with a config, css & js that you can use for your own project please take a look at: [Matic-draft4-example](https://github.com/mattyod/matic-draft4-example) and it's [rendered output](http://mattyod.github.io/matic-draft4-example/).
+For an example project with a config, CSS & JS, that you can use for your own project, please take a look at: [Matic-draft4-example](https://github.com/mattyod/matic-draft4-example) and its [rendered output](http://mattyod.github.io/matic-draft4-example/).

 ## Licence